anjali031101/Insurance-Dashboard/README.md

 ![Insurance Dashboard](https://raw.githubusercontent.com/anjali031101/Insurance-Dashboard/main/Screenshot%202025-11-20%20034029.png)

 ## Problem Statement
-The purpose of this dashboard is to help Trust Era Insurance Pvt.
-Ltd. understand its customers, policies, and claim patterns more effectively.

-## Problem Statement

 - The purpose of this dashboard is to help Trust Era Insurance Pvt.
 Ltd. understand its customers, policies, and claim patterns more effectively.